yaqwsx/KiKit/doc/fabrication/pcbway.md

 file can be directly uploaded to the PCBWay site.
 KiKit automatically detects the number of layers.

+If you want to name your files differently, you can specify `--nametemplate`.
+For detailed description of this option, see [JLC PCB documentation](jlcpcb.md).

 ## Assembly

 If you would also like to use the SMD assembly service, you have to specify